ZehCnaS34/zonokai-theme/README.md

-# zonokai theme
+# Zonokai theme

-a blue based theme with green and redish accents.
+A dark blue syntax theme for atom.

+the idea of the theme was originally influenced from [Monokai](http://github.com/lvillani/el-monokai-theme) but kinda took its own path.

 ![alt text](http://github.com/ZehCnaS34/zonokai-theme/raw/master/zonokai.png)